Lab overview

 Candidates should have a BEng or MSc degree (or equivalent) in chemical engineering or related discipline.
 Sufficient proficiency in the English language is required as demonstrated by an internationally recognized English test score.
 Extracurricular activities and international exposure are appreciated.

-Outstanding applicants will be considered for the highly generous and prestigious Hong Kong PhD Fellowship Scheme (current stipend of HK$25,800/month plus additional awards and travel allowances).
+Outstanding applicants will be considered for the highly generous and prestigious Hong Kong PhD Fellowship Scheme.
 Please see the following link for details on the HKPFS or please contact Prof. Lakerveld for enquiries.

 Contact